-Appointments may be scheduled in person at the Counseling/Student Development Center, which is located in the McGowan Center 1017, or by calling the office at 570-348-6245 or through email at MU Counseling/Student Development Center.
-Evening and weekend appointments are sometimes possible.
-The Center's office hours are Monday through Friday, 8:30AM-4:30PM.
+Appointments may be scheduled in person at the Counseling/Student Development Center, which is located in the McGowan Center 1017, by calling the office at 570-348-6245, or through email at csdc@marywood.edu.
+The Center's regular office hours are Monday through Friday, 8:30AM-4:30PM.
+Evening and weekend appointments may be available.